-Informing parents
+3.12 Informing parents/carers

-A decision will need to be made in conjunction with your line manager and/or the designated safeguarding lead, about who should inform the child's family and when they should be informed.

-If you have involved the police, health services or children's social care, they should be part of this decision.

-Consider the welfare of the child in your decision making as the highest priority, but you must also be aware that if there is no immediate risk of harm, parents have the right to know, and children's social care may ask that they are informed prior to any referral being made.
+- 3.13 A decision will need to be made in conjunction with your line manager and/or the designated safeguarding lead, about who should inform the under 18 activist's family and when they should be informed. - 3.14 If you have involved the police, health services or children's social care, they should be part of this decision. - 3.15 Consider the welfare of the under 18 activist in your decision making as the highest priority, but you must also be aware that if there is no immediate risk of harm, parents/carers have the right to know, and children's social care may ask that they are informed prior to any referral being made. - 3.
+16 We also want to make sure we are centring the under 18 in any decision about telling parents/carers and make decisions based on their best interests.
+This means being child-affirming and consulting them about any decision.
+You may not be able to abide by their wishes, but they deserve to be consulted and have any decision explained to them.

-Reporting a concern about an adult
+3.17 Reporting a concern about an adult

-It is important to recognise that those with care and support needs, such as older people or people with disabilities, are more likely to be abused or neglected.
+3.18 It is important to recognise that those with care and support needs, such as older people or people with disabilities, are more likely to be abused or neglected.
 And those with communication difficulties are even more vulnerable because they may not be able to alert others.
 It is therefore important when working with adults to be mindful of these risks and respond appropriately if concerns arise.